 - Check my website daily.
 Any updates are usually made before 7pm.
 You are responsible for all announcements and handouts on my website regardless of whether they are also announced in class. - When taking written tests of any type, first glance quickly at all questions and their point values, so you have a sense of what is expected. - Try not to spend too much time on a problem in excess of its point allocation.
-For example, if a quiz lasts 20 minutes and is worth 20 points, you should spend about 14 minutes on a 14 point question.
-If a midterm lasts 50 minutes and is worth 140 points, you should spend about 5 minutes on a 14 point question.
-If a final exam lasts 120 minutes and is worth 280 points, you should spend about 6 minutes on a 14 point question. - As room scheduling permits, if a test is given at the beginning of class, you may start the moment you enter the classroom, even if it is before the official class start time. - I do not curve any tests, even if the class median is an F. I have found that when I curve, students actually do worse later on.
-When I don't curve, the students who are serious about getting A's and B's make adjustments to their study habits and earn those grades outright anyway. - If you do not start studying regularly during the first week, you should probably consider dropping the class today and give someone from the waiting list an opportunity to succeed.
+For example, if a midterm lasts 50 • minutes and is worth 140 points, you should allocate about 5 minutes for a 14 point question.
+If a final exam lasts 120 minutes and is worth 280 points, you should allocate about 6 minutes for a 14 point question. - As room scheduling permits, if a test is given at the beginning of class, you may start the moment you enter the classroom, even if it is before the official class start time. - I do not curve any tests, even if the class median is an F. I have found that when I curve, students actually do worse later on.
+When I don't curve, the students who are serious about getting A's and B's make adjustments to their study habits and earn those grades outright anyway. - If you do not start studying regularly during the first week, you should probably consider dropping the class today.
 If you fail the 1st midterm, that score will NOT be replaced (see Midterms section above), and could result in an overall drop of an entire grade for the quarter.

-Things which really annoy me to no end, and which I will address in no uncertain terms:

-- students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary process. - students who don't study, fail the quizzes and midterms, and then ask for extra credit there is already a lot of credit on the quizzes and midterms; work on earning that credit FIRST. - students who don't read the textbook, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are not worthy of respect.
+- Things which really annoy me to no end, and which I will address in no uncertain terms: - students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary actions (FAIR WARNING: in order to save time dealing with these issues, I collect evidence throughout the quarter, but may only confront students at the end) - ▶ students who don't read the greensheet, and then ask me something which is clearly spelled out there - students who don't study, fail the quizzes and midterms, and then ask for extra credit there is already a lot of credit on the quizzes and midterms; work on earning that credit FIRST - students who don't stop writing on their tests when I tell them to, and then whine when I give them a 0 even though it is clearly spelled out in the greensheet - students who don't read the book, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are not worthy of respect

-Despite the length and language of my greensheet, I'm actually very supportive of students who are serious about learning and working hard.
+Despite the length and language of my greensheet, I'm actually very supportive of students who are serious about learning and working hard to be prepared for whatever higher math may come their way.
 If that doesn't describe you, you might find me overbearing and obnoxious.